Emily Oster, PhD

 Related to this, once children are starting to eat solid foods, there is randomized evidence that repeated exposure to a food — say, giving kids pears every day for a week — increases their liking of it.
 This works for fruits but also for vegetables, even bitter ones.
 It reinforces the idea that children can get used to different flavors and that they like familiar ones.

 This shouldn’t be too surprising.
-People eat differently in different cultures, and we know people continue to express preferences for the foods they ate as a child, even if they move to another location.
+People eat differently in different cultures, and we know that people continue to express preferences for the foods they ate as a child, even if they move to another location.

-So, on one hand, from a global public health perspective, I would be extremely hesitant to conclude that lack of exposure to vegetables at age 1 was the problem with older children’s diets.
+So on one hand, from a global public health perspective, I would be extremely hesitant to conclude that lack of exposure to vegetables at age 1 was the problem with older children’s diets.
 The problem was much more likely to be with the foods kids were offered at both ages.
-On the other hand, from the standpoint of an individual parent, if you want your child to eat a variety of foods, this suggests it is beneficial to expose them — repeatedly — to these flavors.
+On the other hand, from the standpoint of an individual parent, if you want your child to eat a variety of foods, this suggests that it is beneficial to expose them — repeatedly — to these flavors.

-My kid is picky: Now what?
+My kid is a picky eater.
+Now what?

-However, even if you eat all kinds of weird stuff while breastfeeding, and carefully expose your child to brussels sprouts for weeks on end, they may still end up being somewhat picky about their food.
-Researchers classify this pickiness into two groups: food neophobia (fear of new foods) and picky/fussy eating, in which the child just doesn’t like a lot of different foods.
+Researchers classify pickiness into two groups: food neophobia (fear of new foods) and picky/fussy eating, in which the child just doesn’t like many different foods.

-this change can lead to unrealistic expectations from parents about how much their toddler and young child will eat.
+As I mentioned at the top: nearly all kids become more picky around 18 months or 2 years, and they grow out of it later.
+This change is often a surprise to parents, and it can lead to unrealistic expectations from parents about how much their toddler and young child will eat.
 As a review article from 2012 notes, “The majority of children between one and five years of age who are brought in by their parents for refusing to eat are healthy and have an appetite that is appropriate for their age and growth rate.”
 The article goes on to note that the most useful treatment for this problem is parental counseling, not anything to do with the child.
-Thanks for the judgment, researchers.
+(Thanks for the judgment, researchers.)

 This suggests that even if your child doesn’t eat that much some of the time, you probably shouldn’t be overly concerned, but it doesn’t answer the question of how you can treat or avoid general pickiness.
 This is a topic of some research interest.
 One study I like a lot followed 60 families of kids ages 12 to 36 months as they tried introducing a new food.
 The families videotaped their dinner interactions for a night so researchers could study what seemed to influence the new food adoption.